Popular Posts

 Free range stock photo

 Five days before the airplane trip, family devotions came to a parallel event in the book of Ezra 8:21-23.
-Here the leader of a convoy of Jews returning to Jerusalem from exile calls for a fast to pray to God for a safe journey.
+Here the leader of a convoy of Jews returning to Jerusalem from exile called for a fast to pray to God for a safe journey.
 Ezra had made a conscious decision not to ask the king for soldiers and horsemen because he would be ashamed after testifying to the king that "The gracious hand of God is on everyone who looks to him."
 I wonder if we are ever ashamed of creating elaborate back-up plans to give us security that ought to reside in God alone.

 The day before the airplane trip, I had a personal bread-and-water fast during which I asked the LORD to allow this voyage to come to pass.
 And God answered this prayer.

-Tuesday 17 January 2017
+Tuesday, 17 January 2017

 Inspired Word for 2017: KIN